-The school currently leases its premises from the City of Ryde and although a new lease has yet to be agreed upon, there has been no indication that the council plans to vacate the School.
-The school continues to maintain a good relationship with Ryde Council, who has continued to offer the Covid rental relief of a 50% discount on the lease fees in 2022.
-The council sees no reason at this time not to expect the renewal of the lease in the second half of 2022.
+The school currently leases its premises from the City of Ryde and although a new lease has yet to be agreed upon, discussions have begun with Ryde Council and there has been no indication that the council plans to vacate the School.
+Based on the interactions with Ryde Council to date, this council sees no reason at this time not to expect the renewal of the lease in the second half of 2023.

-Education of the child and maximising involvement by the parents are an important part of the school's approach.
-Whilst Covid limited the time the School has been able to provide parents on Guest Days in 2021 and so far in 2022, hopefully parents still enjoyed the opportunity to witness how their children behave, learn and interact in the classroom.
-I encourage parents to attend the upcoming Guest weeks in August and to attend the Parent Information night that will be held in June if you wanted to better understand and appreciate the skills and knowledge your children will acquire via the Montessori experience.
+Education of the child and maximizing involvement by the parents are an important part of the school's approach.
+Whilst Covid continued to limit the time the School was able to provide parents on Guest Days in 2022, the return to a more normal environment in 2023 will provide parents with a greater opportunity to witness how their children behave, learn and interact in the classroom.
+I encourage parents to attend the upcoming Guest week in late August if you wanted to better understand and appreciate the skills and knowledge your children will acquire via the Montessori experience.

 As a parent run school, the support from our parents is critical to our school being able to function effectively.
-I wish to thank all the parents for participating in the social events so far in 2022, including maintenance days and fundraising efforts (such as Bunnings barbeques) and look forward to seeing everyone at the upcoming social gatherings that will occur in 2H 2022.
+I wish to thank all the parents for participating in the social events so far in 2023, including maintenance days and fundraising efforts (such as Bunnings barbeques).
+I look forward to seeing everyone at the upcoming social gatherings that will occur in second half of 2023, including the return of the trivia fundraising night in August where the children's artwork will be on auction!

-Fiscally, the School delivered a healthy surplus for 2021 on the back of continued government funding and is on track to deliver a balanced outcome in 2022.
-This continued support provided by the Federal and State governments and departments in 2022 have allowed parents to continue to experience reduced school fees.
-The School's healthy balance sheet also provides the opportunity to identify and undertake capital improvement programs for the building and associated amenities, which is a key focus for the Council in 2022 and we look forward to providing the children with the most optimal environment to conduct their Montessori education.
+Fiscally, the School delivered a balanced outcome in 2022 as it continued to provide support to parents via lower-than-normal enrolment fees.
+The School's healthy balance sheet also provides the opportunity to identify and undertake capital improvement programs for the building and associated amenities.
+On the list for 2023 is repairs to the floor and a new shade cloth, and we look forward to providing the children with the most optimal environment to conduct their Montessori education.